peta-pico/nanopub-services-eval/README.md

 docker-compose up
 ```

-> Alternatively the `./run.sh` script can also be used
+Alternatively, you can also execute `./run.sh`.

 * It will run for about 30 minutes.
 It shouldn't need much of processor time, but it's still good to not run any other heavy processes at the same time.